Sparkplug84/MS3-LegoMinifigureCatalogue/README.md

     * **Result** – The filter was working, only showing results from the theme or age range selected and another filter could be applied after the first to filter different options.

 9.	* **Issue** – Name filter function not working
-    * **Fix** – When I initially started writing this function I was passing a name parameter into the function like I had done with the dropdown menu parameters but I was advised on slack that this was not necessary as I would extract the name from the input form in form of a request just like in the add minifig route.
+    * **Fix** – When I initially started writing this function I was passing a name parameter into the function like I had done with the dropdown menu parameters but I was advised on slack that this was not necessary as I would extract the name from the input form in the form of a request just like in the add minifig route.
+So I took the paramaters out and added a POST method to my route.
+On the next test the app was rendering a new page but with no results so the last advce I got was to check in the route if request.method = POST and then search on mongo, passing in the request form input.
+I also added some further functionality to this route by adding a lower method to the request form input so that all text entered is converted to lowercase to check the database where it is also lowercase.
+Results are then displayed capitalized.
+    * **Result** – After entering a name I know to be in the database the app returned that record.

+10. * **Issue** - First time I tried to log in as a user I received an error message
+    * **Fix** – When I tried to log in using an account that I had successfully created through the registration form, I received an error message that the object had no encode attribute.
+After some searching on the internet and speaking with a fellow student on slack it became evident that some of the code I had copied from the video was not applicable.
+I had encoded the password that was stored in the database and compared it to the password passed through in the login form.
+However I only needed to encode the password passed through in the login form and compare it to the password in the database, which was of course already encoded from the registration form, so I didn’t need to encode it a second time.
-    * **Result** –
+    * **Result** – The login system now allows existing users to log in.